rackspace/rack/docs/configuration.rst

     rack --profile another-profile servers instance list

 Note that not all (or any) of the authentication parameters have to be set in the config file.
-Those not set there will be looked for elsewhere.
+Parameters not set there will be looked for elsewhere.

-In addition to creating your own config file manually, ``rack`` provides a command for interactively creating a config file:

-    rack configure

-That command will automatically create the config file if it doesn't exist and walk you through creating a profile for it.

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^